Budget 2019 out-of-the-box idea: Modi govt should modify the regime for voluntary disclosure of black money

 By Srinivasan Anand.G

-Budget 2019: There were reports in various newspapers that the Central government requires 10 Lakh crore rupees for Bharatmala project .
-Also the Modi government has an ambitious plan to invest 100 Lakh crores of rupees in infrastructure and 25Lakh crores of rupees in agriculture over the next five years.
-To mobilise resources for these ambitious programs, the central government must be creative and think out of the box.
+Union Budget 2019 India: There were reports in various newspapers that the Central Government requires 10 Lakh crore rupees for Bharatmala project.
+Also, Government has an ambitious plan to invest 100 Lakh crores of rupees in infrastructure and 25Lakh crores of rupees in agriculture over the next five years.
+To mobilize resources for these ambitious programs, the Government must be creative and think out of the box.
 One area where this will pay rich dividends is modifying the regime for voluntary disclosure of black money in ITRs contained in section 115BBE of the Income Tax Act,1961.

 For latest coverage on Budget 2019-20 log on to financialexpress.com.
 We bring you full coverage of Union Budget 2019 Live.
 Stay Connected.